learn-co-curriculum/dsc-linalg-vector-addition-codealong/README.md

-# Vector Addition and Broadcasting in Numpy - code along
+# Vector Addition and Broadcasting in Numpy - Code Along

 ## Introduction